catacgc/tree-search-docs/content/Roadmap and Release Notes/Development Tracker.md

 	- [ ] improvement: in the Context page, show (10?) open tasks as a first class citizen; sort children by headers, files and leafs
 - [ ] feature: show preview of image embeds in search results
 - [ ] bug: add test for removing an entire page
-- [ ] bug: disambiguate between full links and references (e.g Work/Himalaya vs Himalaya)
+- [ ] bug: disambiguate between full links and references (e.g Work/Project vs Project)
 - [ ] add query modifiers :task, :page
 - [ ] click trough: add headers and aliases automatically for pages when they don't exist
 - [ ] add support to show archived items when there is no result